1899 Puerto Rico census

-The 1899 Puerto Rico census (or Porto Rico as it was then commonly called), was the first national population census held in Porto Rico under U.S. control by the U.S. Census Bureau for the U.S. War Department.
-It is also the tenth-census combined with the previous censuses taken by Spain.
-The day used for the census was Friday November 10, 1899.
-The total population of the island of Puerto Rico was counted as 953,243 - an increase of 154,678 or 16% over the previous 1887 Census taken by the Spanish government.
+The 1899 Puerto Rico census (Porto Rico was also used) was a national population census held in Puerto Rico and first under U.S. control by the U.S. Census Bureau for the U.S. War Department.
+It was the tenth census combined with the nine previous censuses taken by Spain.

+The day used for the census was Friday November 10, 1899 with a total population counted as 953,243 - an increase of 154,678 or 16% over the previous 1887 census taken by the Spanish government.

 Population schedule

 The population schedule used in the census, translated into English and reduced in size is as follows: